jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 ### Responsibility

-This refers to the responsibility one takes towards ones group and ones “children” as well as to any person who you have invited into the network as his or her sponsor.
+This refers to the responsibility one takes towards ones group and ones "children" as well as to any person who you have invited into the network as his or her sponsor.

 ### Trust